RocketMap/RocketMap/docs/basic-install/index.rst

 ************************

 PokemonGo-Map is a very active project and updates often.
 You can follow the `latest changes <https://github.com/PokemonGoMap/PokemonGo-Map/commits/develop>`_ to see what's changing.

-If you are running a **release** version, you can simply start this tutorial over again with a new download.

 If you are running a ``git`` version, you can update with a few quick commands: